The Righteous Mind

 He is the co-developer of Moral Foundations Theory, and of the research site YourMorals.org.
 He uses his research to help people understand and respect the moral motives of people with whom they disagree (see CivilPolitics.org).
 He won three teaching awards from the University of Virginia and one from the governor of Virginia.
 His four TED talks have been viewed more than 6 million times.
 (Those talks are on political psychology, on religion, on the causes of America’s political polarization, and on how America can heal after the bitter 2016 election.)

 At NYU-Stern, he is applying his research on moral psychology to business ethics, asking how companies can structure and run themselves in ways that will be resistant to ethical failures (see EthicalSystems.org).
-Haidt is also working on increasing viewpoint diversity in the academy via Heterodox Academy, a new collaborative project.
-His next book will be Three Stories About Capitalism: The Moral Psychology of Economic Life expected in 2020, from Pantheon Press.
+Haidt is also working on increasing viewpoint diversity in the academy via Heterodox Academy, a collaboration among nearly 2500 professors who are working to increase viewpoint diversity and freedom of inquiry in universities.
+He is also the co-developer of OpenMindPlatform.org, an educational program that teaches people and groups how to have productive conversations across many lines of difference.
+His next book will be Three Stories About Capitalism: The Moral Psychology of Economic Life expected in 2021, from Pantheon Press.

 For more information see JonathanHaidt.com.